-According to statistics, one out of three American deaths is because of heart disease or stroke, resulting to 2,200 deaths per day.
+According to statistics, one out of three American deaths is because of heart disease or stroke, resulting in 2,200 deaths per day.
 Heart disease is a deadly ailment that has no consideration in human life.
-Having a heart disease is like having one foot on the ground.
+Having heart disease is like having one foot on the ground.
 You don’t know when it will strike.
 Because of that, you must be ready all the time.
 It is best if there is someone around that can help you in case the worst happens.

 Because of that, it is best to avoid heart disease while it is early.
 Prevention is better than cure.
 You can always have a good night knowing that you will still be alive when you sleep.
 Fortunately, moms have a secret weapon that can help prevent the risk of cardiovascular disease.

 Lower the risk of developing cardiovascular disease and any other related issues.
 Heart disease commonly attacks elderly people, but that does not mean that it can’t strike young ones.
 Because of that benefits of breastfeeding can be seen rarely at a younger stage.

 A study shows that postmenopausal women at an average age of 63 will have 10 percent less likely to develop cardiovascular disease if they breastfed more than 12 months in their life.
 This is a huge risk reduction in terms of the damage that it could have.
 There are also other risk factors such as diabetes, high blood pressure, and high cholesterol that will less likely to develop on breastfeeding mothers.